xzYue/odoo/doc/cla/corporate/prodax.md

 Bulgaria, 2015-06-09

-Prodax Ltd. agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Prodax Ltd. agrees to the terms of the Modoo Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this